-A righteous person was once asked why a person should come to them for blessings, a prayer for help or a prayer for a friend that needs it.
+A great sage was once asked, why a person should come to them for blessings, to pray for others or a prayer for a friend that needs it.
 If God gives suffering to a person in order to have them turn to Him and become better people, then why should someone ask a righteous person to help them remove the suffering?
 Wouldn’t that be against the whole point of suffering and personal growth?

 The righteous person replied that the same way that God will sometimes send messengers to deliver suffering to someone, He will also send messengers to take away the suffering.
 There aren’t any coincidences in life.
 That particular pain was sent for some reason by God and will be taken away at the right time by God.
 The messenger is just the vehicle.
 Praying for others is a great merit.

 Since we are not God and cannot play God, we cannot offer any guarantees.
-However, with prayers in the right place and from the heart, commitment and good intentions, we will do our best!
-Sign up for a prayer request Today!
+However, with prayers in the right place and from the heart, commitment, and good intentions, we will do our best!
+Sign up for a prayer request Today! or learn more